The Satisfiability Threshold for Non-Uniform Random 2-SAT: Discussion and Future Work

 \section{Discussion and Future Work}

 We showed a dichotomy of coarse and sharp thresholds for the non-uniform random $2$-SAT model depending on the variable probability distribution.
 In the case of a coarse threshold, the coarseness either stems from two variables being present in too many clauses and forming an unsatisfiable sub-formula of size $4$ with constant probability or from a snake with three variables which emerges with constant probability.
 Furthermore we determined the exact position of the satisfiability threshold in the case of a sharp threshold.
-Hence, our result generalizes the seminal works by Chvatal and Reed~\cite{chvatalreed92} and by Goerdt~\cite{Goerdt1996threshold} to arbitrary variable probability distributions.
+Hence, our result generalizes the seminal works by \citet{chvatalreed92} and by \citet{Goerdt1996threshold} to arbitrary variable probability distributions.
 It allows us to prove or disprove an equivalent of the satisfiability threshold conjecture for non-uniform random $2$-SAT.
 For example for power-law random 2-SAT, an equivalent of the conjecture holds for power law exponents $\beta\ge 3$ and the satisfiability threshold is at exactly $\frac{(\beta-3)\cdot(\beta-1)}{(\beta-2)^2}\cdot n$ for $\beta>3$ and exactly at $4\cdot\frac{n}{\ln n}$ for $\beta=3$.

 The grand goal of our works is to show similar results for higher values of $k$, where we already made a first step by showing sharpness for certain variable probability distributions~\cite{SAT18}.
 Another direction we are interested in for $k\ge3$ is proving bounds on the average computational hardness of formulas around the threshold, for example by showing resolution lower bounds like Mull et al.~\cite{communityHardness}.
+We achieved first results in that direction for Power-Law Random $k$-SAT in \cite{BlaesiusFGLR21}.